AudioNet/node-core-audio/README.md

+This module is in transition.
+The master branch should work for mac and linux computers, and the v0.1.0_windows branch should work for windows.

 Node Core Audio
 ==================
 This is a C++ extension for node.js that gives javascript access to audio buffers and basic audio processing functionality